cheunste/notes/avr/notes.md

 ## DDRx data-direction registers (port x)

 These registers control whether each pin is configured for input or outputthe data direction.
 After a reset or power-up, the default state is all zeros, corresponding to the pins being configured for input.
-To enable a pin as output, you write a one to its slot in the DDR.
+- To enable a pin as output, you write a one to its slot in the DDR.
+- To enable a pin as input, you write a zero to its slot in the DDR.

 ## PORTx port x data registers